redux-saga/redux-saga/docs/advanced/FutureActions.md

 function* watchAndLog(getState) {
   while(true) {
     const action = yield take('*')

-    console.group('Action')
     console.log('action', action)
     console.log('state after', getState())
-    console.groupEnd()
   })
 }
 ```

 The `take` is just like `call` and `put` we saw earlier.
 It creates another command object
-that tell the middleware to wait for a specific action.
+that tells the middleware to wait for a specific action.
 Just as the middleware suspends
 the Generator in case of `call` Effects until the returned Promise resolve.
 In the `take`
 case it'll suspend the Generator until a matching action is dispatched.
 In the above example
 `watchAndLog` is suspended until any action is dispatched.